autopi-io/documentation/docs/guides/reflashing_your_device.md

 At this point you can access the internal file system of the AutoPi's Raspberry Pi through the mounted drives.
 On this Linux distribution the mounting points are `/media/<user>/boot` and `/media/<user>/rootfs`.
 On Windows you should be able to see at least one of the partitions in the File Explorer.

 ### 4. Flashing the device
-Using Balena Etcher or alternative, select the image file you downloaded in earlier, and the storage device.
+Using Balena Etcher or alternative, select the image file you downloaded earlier, and the storage device.
 Once that's done, click flash and wait for it to complete.
-It's worth noting, that if it fails on the first try, it's try again.
+It's worth noting, that if it fails on the first try, try again.

 ![balena configured with image and device](/img/guides/reflashing_your_device/configured_balena.png)